clowrey/ESP32-2432S028R-Panel-Mount-Case/README.md

 # ESP32-2432S028R-Panel-Mount-Case

-Panel mount case designed to go through a hole in 1.5mm thick steel or other panel.
+Panel mount case designed to mount through a rectangular cutout in 1.5mm thick steel or other panel material.

 Requires 54mm x 90mm rectangular cutout in your panel.
 To adjust for slightly thicker panel thickeness the back piece could be only extruded up to a certain height.